Doug Tallamy in Avalon, NJ, on Mon., August 26, 2024 (7 pm)

 Why More Than 1 Feeder?

-I hang 8 feeders scattered around our yard, so that returning males (they migrate first) can’t take control of our whole yard.
+In spring I hang 6-8 feeders scattered around our yard, so that returning males (they migrate first) can’t take control of our whole yard.
 I want females to settle in too and consider nesting in our yard.
 I’ll space the feeders out.
 I put one feeder on each end of my front porch (and enjoy them from the front porch rockers).
 I hang one from a shepherd’s hook on our back porch, easily viewed from the kitchen and sunroom.
 I hang one from the arbor into our perennial garden.
 I hang one from a tree limb at the back of our garden.
-I hang one outside my office window.
-And I hang the last one in the back of our woods.
+And I hang one at the back of our woods.
 This way females will have options, places to set up their own territory and nest in our yard, away from bossy, territorial males (who DO NOT share, even with females they’ve mated with).
+When activity picks up I add two more, one outside my office window and one outside our screened porch.

 The Proper Solution for a Hummingbird Feeder

 The solution I use (that is most like nectar) is 1 part sugar and 4 parts water.
 I make a quart at a time and refrigerate what’s left.
 I’ll only put two ounces into each feeder in the spring (and in late fall) because use is light and the last thing any of us want to do is waste sugar water (sugar cane fields are gobbling up important habitat).
-I mark my calendar so that each week, like clockwork, I empty and clean the feeders with hot soapy water, then rinse them with boiling water, and then put in 2 ounces of fresh solution.
+I mark my calendar so that each week, like clockwork, I empty and clean the feeders with hot soapy water, then rinse them with boiling water, and then put in 2 ounces of fresh solution (when temperatures heat up, I clean the feeders every 3 days).
 NO red dye is necessary; the feeders have enough bright red parts to attract hummers and red dye is cancer causing (and outlawed in many countries).
 Hummingbirds have long tongues and can easily reach the 2 ounces of solution.
-I don’t fill the feeders with more solution until activity gets crazy once young are on the wing and during migration when so many birds are tanking up and moving through our habitat.
+I don’t fill the feeders with more solution until activity gets crazy and that doesn’t happen until young are on the wing and during migration when so many birds are tanking up and moving through our habitat.

 Keep an eye on Journey North’s Ruby-throated Hummingbird MAP and on Hummingbird Central’s MAP to see their movement north so you are ready for them.